 Committed to promoting diversity

-Yorkville University has taken great strides in its efforts to promote diversity, equity and inclusion into the daily lives of its community members – from the revitalization of policies, procedures and practices from a DEI lens; to the convening of Diversity Advisory Councils that provide safe spaces for faculty, students and staff to make their voices heard on these issues; to welcoming Thamina Jaferi as the school’s first Diversity Consultant.
+Yorkville University has taken great strides in its efforts to promote diversity, equity and inclusion into the daily lives of its community members – from the revitalization of policies, procedures and practices from a DEI lens; to the convening of Diversity Advisory Councils that provide safe spaces for faculty, students and staff to make their voices heard on these issues; to welcoming Thamina Jaferi as the school’s first Director of Diversity, Equity and Inclusion.

 “We are working together to ensure that our learning and work experiences are more inclusive of diverse needs.
 There will always be DEI work to do, and Yorkville University is taking the foundational steps to ensure that this progress is ongoing,” said Jaferi.